Imageomics/BeetlePalooza-2024/CfP.md

 ## Synopsis

 The Imageomics Institute is hosting a 3.5-day workshop offering a unique opportunity to develop proof-of-concepts demonstrating how the application of computer vision techniques can transform biodiversity data collection.
 The workshop will leverage one of the nation’s premier monitoring networks, the US National Science Foundation’s National Ecological Observatory Network (NEON).
 The treasure trove of data products collected at NEON sites provides an opportunity to push multi-modal model development applied to computer vision in tackling this challenge.
-The event will bring together an interdisciplinary group around a shared interest of using AI/ML to extract scientific knowledge from image and video data, including ML researchers, ecologists, beetle systematists, software developers, and data engineers.
+The event will bring together an interdisciplinary group around a shared interest of using AI/ML to extract scientific knowledge from imagery data, including ML researchers, ecologists, beetle systematists, software developers, and data engineers.
 Participants will work in small groups to collaboratively curate or develop FAIR data products, best practices, tools, and other products targeting the motivating challenge.

 The event will take place August 12-15 at The Ohio State University in Columbus, OH, USA.
 To apply to participate, please fill out the [BeetlePalooza 2024 Application for Participation](https://docs.google.com/forms/d/e/1FAIpQLSfhzfOrq1o-6gqrN6UOgFREzXu4Y_S9IETUf0IycQ5f-m5s1Q/viewform) by the end of June 10, 2024.
 Funds to assist with travel expenses are available but limited, as is space.
 We expect to notify applicants about acceptance starting 10 days after the application due date.